binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 ### Funding rate identifier
 1. To calculate uSPAC5-FR, the following steps should be performed:<br>
 1.1.
-Query for the 1-hour uSPAC5 TWAP, ending at the disputed funding rate proposal timestamp.
-This will consist of 60 queries for the close price of each 60 second ohlc period in that hour. `Вопрос по интервалам - если мы используем данные на конец дня, то как считать TWAP, и вообще - как его считать для нашего индекса?`<br>
+Query for the SPAC5 value at the disputed funding rate proposal timestamp.<br>
 1.2.
 Query for the cumulative funding rate multiplier (CFRM) at the price request timestamp.<br>
 1.3.
-Then you should multiply the 1-hour TWAP of uSPAC5 and CFRM - this result will be called uSPAC5-FV in future steps.<br>
+Then you should multiply the uSPAC5 value and CFRM - this result will be called uSPAC5-FV in future steps.<br>
 1.4.
 Query for the 1-hour TWAP uSPAC5-PERP from the listed AMM pool.
 This will return TWAP uSPAC5-PERP denominated in USDC.
 This rate should be left as is, without conversion between USDC and USD.<br>
 1.5.
 Subtract the result of step 4 from the result of step 3. [uSPAC-FV - uSPAC5-PERP].<br>
 1.6.
 Divide the result of step 5 by uSPAC5-FV from step 4. [uSPAC5-FV - uSPAC5-PERP]/uSPAC5-FV.<br>